 New Jersey SEEDS (Scholars, Educators, Excellence, Dedication, Success) is a nonprofit organization founded in 1992 that prepares motivated, high-achieving, low-income students for admission to private schools and colleges across the country.
-Nearly 750 students are served annually through SEEDS’ academic and guidance programs, in addition to the more than 1,200 alumni continuing their educations or in the workforce.
+Approximately 350 students will be served by SEEDS’ academic programs this year, with more than 550 additional students receiving additional support through SEEDS’ Guidance department.
+An additional 1,900 alumni are continuing their educations in college or graduate school or are in the workforce.

-Each of our three programs provides a demanding course of study designed to develop the intellectual and leadership potential of our students and prepare them for long-term success.
-We strive to ensure that our students receive 90-100 percent in financial aid from the independent schools and colleges they attend.
-And we encourage our alumni to pursue lives of professional accomplishment, leadership and service to the community, thus realizing their full potential.
+Each of our programs provides a demanding course of study designed to develop the intellectual and leadership potential of our students and prepare them for long-term success.
+We strive to ensure that our students receive 90-100 percent in financial aid from the selective schools and colleges they attend.
+We encourage our alumni to pursue lives of professional accomplishment, leadership and service to the community, thus realizing their full potential.

 Our Guidance and Alumni Programs serve students who have completed the SEEDS program.
-Our Guidance team provides direct services to 450 Scholar Alumni after placement in independent schools.
-Our Alumni department provides support services to more than 1,200 alumni in college and beyond.
+Our Guidance team provides direct services to approximately 550 graduates after placement in middle schools, high schools and colleges.
+Our Alumni department provides support services to alumni in college and beyond.

 New Jersey SEEDS has been recognized locally and nationally.
 Our work in changing lives and building communities has been recognized by the Althea Gibson Foundation, Bank of America, Jersey Cares, Mutual of America, Oprah’s Angel Network, the Partnership in Philanthropy and Rutgers University.